How to get Schengen travel health insurance for Bulgaria

 NAME: Axel Strauss

 Picture yourself surrounded by ancient history, breathtaking mountains, and beautiful beaches bathed in the warm glow of the Black Sea.
 Well, then you might be picturing yourself in Bulgaria!
 And it’s no wonder.
-Because — with a population of only roughly 7 million — Bulgaria manages to welcome over 8 million international visitors annually.
-All of them eager to explore its natural beauty, modern metropolises, and rich cultural tapestry (that happens to include — among others — Thracian, Roman, Ottoman, Greek, and Slavic influences).
+In fact, along with being one of the oldest nations in Europe, Bulgaria today welcomes an average of about 10 million international visitors — i.e., nearly double its population — year after year.
+All of them eager to explore its natural beauty, modern metropolises, and rich cultural and historical tapestry.
 Oh, and the yogurt is really good too.

-The logistics of traveling to and from this Balkan Peninsula gem, meanwhile, have undergone a few changes recently, visa-wise.
-Still, whether you need a visa or not — travel insurance for Bulgaria is always a wise decision.
+The logistics of traveling to and from this Balkan Peninsula gem, meanwhile, have undergone a few changes recently.
+Specifically in terms of the Schengen visa, that is.
+But whether you need a visa or not, travel insurance for Bulgaria is always a wise decision.
 And AXA can tell you why below.

 - Is Bulgaria a Schengen country?